Brenna McGowan uses stories for making connection and email marketing for personal branding.

 Learn more about Brenna

-Learn more about me, your host, Robyn Graham, HERE.
+To learn more about me, your host, click HERE.